KieranBond/MiniSpotify/README.md

 A mini-player/viewer for Spotify, that gives you the information you want but in a smaller windowed package.

-This is just a little application, designed to pack spotify away neatly.
-It's mostly just for learning some bits, but it is also a package I've wanted to create for a little while.
+This is just a little application, designed to pack spotify away neatly so that you can focus on the things that matter whilst still controlling your music.

-Made with C#, using WPF.
-Also currently is implementing [Johnny Crazy's Spotify API](https://github.com/JohnnyCrazy/SpotifyAPI-NET), but do plan to write my own equivalent instead at some point.
+Written in C#; Implements [Johnny Crazy's Spotify API](https://github.com/JohnnyCrazy/SpotifyAPI-NET); UI via WPF.

 # Releases